osaizar/DaaS/README.md

 As mentioned before, the web server uses Ansible to tell the OpenStack server to launch a new instance to host the new campaign.
 This Cloud Campaign will start with a given file structure but it will need further configurations to be actually usable.
 To do so, this new instance will be remotely configured via Ansible with the [instance_config.yml](Web%20API/ansible/instance_config.yml) playbook.

 With this playbook:
-- The class groups will be created (Wizard, Warlock, Ranger...) [playbook](Web%20API/ansible/create_class_groups.yml)
+- The class groups will be created (Wizard, Warlock, Ranger...) - [The playbook](Web%20API/ansible/create_class_groups.yml)
-- The level groups will be created (splv0, splv1, splv2...) [playbook](Web%20API/ansible/create_level_groups.yml)
+- The level groups will be created (splv0, splv1, splv2...) - [The playbook](Web%20API/ansible/create_level_groups.yml)
-- The users will be created according to the players [playbook](Web%20API/ansible/create_user_fromfile.yml)
+- The users will be created according to the players - [The playbook](Web%20API/ansible/create_user_fromfile.yml)
-- ACLs and file permissions will be configured according to the players character classes and levels [playbook](Web%20API/ansible/set_acls.yml)
+- ACLs and file permissions will be configured according to the players character classes and levels - [The playbook](Web%20API/ansible/set_acls.yml)
-- The root password will be reseted to the password of the Dungeon Master [playbook](Web%20API/ansible/reset_root_pwd.yml)
+- The root password will be reseted to the password of the Dungeon Master - [The playbook](Web%20API/ansible/reset_root_pwd.yml)

 ## How to play the game
 At this moment, this project only supports character creation and spell reference.